kwantlen/scenarios/robert.rst

 Business Alignment.
 The two other former campuses, Cloverdale and Richmond, are now transit hubs.

-Admissions and transfer services (the former BCCAT, now long gone) are integrated globally at Highcastle, a worldwide centre for niche program tracking and credentialing.
+Admissions and transfer services for educational clients are integrated globally at Highcastle, a worldwide centre for niche program tracking and credentialing.
 From their offices in Oslo, Highcastle handles the complexities of client movement through an integrated, global post-secondary system.

 Educators widely view their role — at every level — as founded upon principles of client support and corporate facilitation.
-Content is ubiquitous and available to employees for free (but at a cost to others).
-The role of educators is to contextualize content within the corporate structure and to work with employees to codify their learning by way of practical application.
-Educational portfolios are maintained throughout the life of each employee and serve to document their achievements.
+Content is ubiquitous and available to clients for free (but at a cost to others).
+The role of educators is to contextualize content within the corporate structure and to work with clients to codify their learning by way of practical application.
+Educational portfolios are maintained throughout the life of each client and serve to document their achievements.
 Grades are tied to employment performance and efficiency.
 Portfolios are the property of the niche provider (Cinnadella, typically, or one of its competitors).

 Recreation and leisure activity are viewed as foundational to the overall health of the society.
 The health crises of the twenties and thirties — when the lives of millions of people were shortened by preventable diseases of lifestyle — have mostly been replaced by broad corporate initiatives to reduce stress and burnout.
-‘Technology attachment disorder’ (TAD) is evident in about 40 percent of the population in British Columbia.
+‘Technology Attachment Disorder’ (TAD) is evident in about 40 percent of the population in British Columbia.
 The main symptom of TAD — an inability to communicate face-to-face — is a consequence of the imperative for intensive digital engagement and virtual activity.
 Thus, while technology is a